jinwu225/netlfiy_personal_website/content/home/projects.md

 content:
   # Page type to display.
 E.g. project.
+  # Or, folders to display content from
   page_type: project

   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
   filter_default: 0

+  # Field to sort by, such as Date or Title
+  sort_by: 'Date'
+  sort_ascending: false

   # Filter toolbar (optional).
   # Add or remove as many filters (`filter_button` instances) as you like.